nrwl/nx/docs/nx-cloud/recipes/cipe-affected-project-graph.md

 At this point, we can ask ourselves that "Should a change to the `tooltip` component affect both the `client` and `web` apps or should it only affect the `web` app?"
 Our goal should be to always have the most efficient CI pipeline executions possible.
 Decreasing the number of affected projects will allow the number of tasks to be reduced, which will reduce the overall CI pipeline execution time.

-## Break up the source of the affected projects
+## Break Up the Source of the Affected Projects

 To achieve our goal, we can break up the `ui` library into 2 separate libraries: `button` and `tooltip`.

-> Check out our [blog post](/blog/improve-architecture-and-ci-times-with-projects) on this topic.
+> Check out our [blog post](/blog/improve-architecture-and-ci-times-with-projects) about splitting large projects into smaller ones.

 Once we have done this, we will end up with the following project graph: